WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 Identify if MATLAB and Simulink, or WEC-Sim is the root cause of the problem.
 Does the problem occur in a WEC-Sim class, function or Simulink model?
 If so, it may be a WEC-Sim error.
 Carefully check input file paths, especially when copying previously working WEC-Sim examples.
-Please do not submit issues for errors in using MATLAB.
+Please do not submit issues for errors related to using MATLAB.
 The development team cannot provide support for MATLAB errors outside of WEC-Sim.